ctnava/rxtechnotes/5_settings.md

 ### Community Pharmacy Layout & Duties

-Community pharmacies are divided into front-end and back-end areas, each serving specific functions. (duties listed too)
+Community pharmacies are divided into front-end and back-end areas, each serving specific functions.

-#### 📞 Picking up the Phone

-Typically front-end, but backend techs may do this too.
-On the phone pharmacy technicians may:

-- 📞 Answer general questions about prescription status or store services
-- 🔁 Take refill requests from patients or automated systems
-- 🖊️ Contact prescribers for refills or clarifications
-- 🤝 Relay messages or transfer calls to the pharmacist
-- 🧑‍💼 Maintain a professional and courteous tone at all times

-> 🔐 All phone conversations involving patient information must comply with HIPAA (1996) privacy standards.
-Use at least two identifiers to make sure you have the right person.

 #### 🧾 Front-End